This month The Donkey Sanctuary will be attending Spain’s biggest pilgrimage festival, El Rocío.

 Our collaboration with Almonte Town Hall and SEPRONA is perhaps the most important change towards equine welfare at the Pilgrimage.
 Rosa Chaparro from El Refugio del Burrito says: “The collaboration of the SEPRONA with us has been exemplary; they were there to every request and helped promptly and efficiently.
 We believe things can improve greatly, and our charity strives towards making a big impact through the collaboration with authorities, brotherhoods and pilgrims.
 Education is another important pillar.
 Brotherhood and pilgrims are more and more aware of animal cruelty and most of them really reject and punish any type of mistreatment towards animals.”

 Advising equine owners and users

 “As soon as owners see that we are here to help their animals in a practical way, they got on board pretty quickly.
 We are not here to end the tradition, but to advice and provide them with expert advice and care like putting gauze on the serrated nosebands so that open wounds could be protected.
 This year we have been approached by many pilgrims asking for help or support.
-Even some people that had rented animals were so disgusted by the state of the animals and they approached us to get help” says Coral Ruiz, Animal Welfare Advisor.
+Even some people that had rented animals were so disgusted by the state of the animals and they approached us to get help” says animal welfare adviser Coral Ruiz.